xcart/xcart-docs/_pages/kb_en/upgrades/upgrade_540.md

 ## Making a Full Backup

 Having a full store backup that includes all store files and the database provides you can restore your site to the original state in case anything goes wrong.
-That is why

 Backups in X-Cart 5.4.x are done with a built-in {% link "Backup Master Addon" ref_60LdO1tN %}.
 The **Updates & Upgrades** section of the {% link "X-Cart Service Screen" ref_5Br376jE %} highlights the necessity of making a full store backup before proceeding with updates and provides an opportunity to go directly to the Backup Master addon page and make a fresh back-up there.